Kinto/kinto/docs/api/1.x/openid.rst

 #.
 Kinto redirects back to the Single Page App appending the JSON encoded ID and Access tokens to the callback URL provided at step 2 `<http://localhost:3000/#provider=auth0&tokens=eyJhY2Nlc3NfdG9rZW4iOiJ0WTZ1bTk4OS4uLmpmY2VyIiwiaWRfdG9rZW4iOiJleUowZVhBaU9pSi4uLktWMVFpTC5vamtoZ3dSVkguLi5VRzhKR1JFTk5GLkVzOC4uLkRLMTAiLCJleHBpcmVzX2luIjo4NjQwMCwidG9rZW5fdHlwZSI6IkJlYXJlciJ9>`_
 #.
 JavaScript code parses the location hash and reads the ID and Access tokens

 The JavaScript app can now use the Access token to make authenticated calls to the Kinto server, and read the user info from the ID token fields.
-See :github:`demo <leplatrem/kinto-oidc-demo>`.
+See `demo <https://github.com/leplatrem/kinto-oidc-demo>`_.